This is what happens when ICE asks Google for your user information

 It may seem like a phishing scam or an update to Gmail’s terms of service.
 But it could be the only chance you’ll have to stop Google from sharing your personal information with authorities.

 Tech companies, which have treasure troves of personal information, have become natural targets for law enforcement and government requests.
-The industry’s biggest names, such as Google, Facebook, Twitter and LinkedIn, receive data requests — from subpoenas to National Security Letters — to assist in, among other efforts, criminal and non-criminal investigations as well as lawsuits.
+The industry’s biggest names, such as Google, Facebook, Twitter and LinkedIn, receive data requests — from subpoenas to National Security Letters — to assist in, among other efforts, criminal and noncriminal investigations as well as lawsuits.

 An email like this one is a rare chance for users to discover when government agencies are seeking their data.